shoeffner/mthesis/src/gaze_library.md

 very few places (see @sec:writing-a-custom-pipeline-step).
 Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.
 The software works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended[^3Doffsetcamera].
 It can process live webcam streams, video files, and images (see @sec:input-source-capture).

-[^3Doffsetcamera]: Currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.

 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera and subject.
 From these measured and estimated information, Gaze calculates an approximate gaze point.
 Gaze has been developed using macOS Sierra and macOS High Sierra, but works on Ubuntu 14.04 LTS as well[^nowindows].

+[^3Doffsetcamera]: Currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.

-[^nowindows]: macOS Sierra has been used in the early development process, but after the macOS High Sieera update in September 2017, development was done under MacOS High Sierra.
+[^nowindows]: macOS Sierra has been used in the early development process, but after the macOS High Sierra update in September 2017, development was done under MacOS High Sierra.
 Ubuntu 14.04 LTS v1711 was not tested live, but built and unit-tested on the Semaphore CI service.
 Unfortunately Gaze was not tested on a Microsoft Windows system.